Kapcash/bookmark-switcher/README_REVIEWER.md

 Steps to build and debug:
 - Run `yarn install` or `npm install` to install dependencies
-- Run `yarn serve` or `npm run serve` to build the production output in the /dist folder
+- Run `yarn serve` or `npm run serve` to build the development mode output in the /dist folder (with hot reload)
   - Open `/dist/manifest.json` from `addon:debugging` in Firefox to debug the app if needed.
 - `yarn build` or `npm run build` creates both the `/dist` folder and the addon `.zip` file under `/artifacts`